geggo98/docker-ssh-vpn-jump-host/README.md

 A secured ssh based VPN in a Docker container.
 Works only as jump host for port forwarding and SOCKS proxy but provides no shell.

+It can either be used to access services on a remote host or a remote access in a secure way.

+Or it can be used to publish services inside a docker container with ssh.
+I this case, there should be at least two docker
+ontainers: One running the service you want to access from the outside and one running the ssh service.

 Idea: SSH VPN jump host for port forwarding
 ===========================================